ruthikan/social-media-follower-prediction/README.md

 # 📱 Social Media Followers Prediction

-This project predicts the **future follower count** of a social media account based on engagement metrics and clusters the account into influencer categories such as *Micro, Mid-tier, or Celebrity*.
+This project predicts the **predict the future follower count and average likes** of a social media account based on engagement metrics and clusters the account into influencer categories such as *Micro, Mid-tier, or Celebrity*.
 It combines **Regression**, **Clustering**, and **Streamlit-based Web App Deployment** for interactive user predictions.

 ---